MananTank/radioactive-store/README.md

   );
 };
 ```
-> since state is available in window,  we can directly use state instead of `window.state`
+> Since state is available in window, We can directly use global state as `state` instead of `window.state`
 >
-> But if you have ESlint setup, it will complain that state is not defined. to fix this either add a comment `/* globals state */` as shown above or add the state as a global variable in eslint.config
+> But if you have ESlint setup, linter will complain that `state` is not defined.
+To fix this, add the `state` as a global variable in `eslint.config`

- `increment` and `reset` functions outside of component.
+ `increment` and `reset` functions are defined outside of component.
 It's always a good idea of define the functions outside of component whenever possible for better performance, because functions defined inside of components are created every time the component is rendered.

+We can also put these functions in a separate file and re-use the same function in multiple components

 <br/>